wanted2/caineng.in/www/_posts/2021-05-22-on-limitation-mediapipe.md

       mp_drawing.draw_detection(annotated_image, detection)
     cv2.imwrite('./annotated_image' + str(idx) + '.png', annotated_image)
 ```
-I downloaded the selfie photo and named it as `selfie.jpg`.
+I downloaded the selfie photo and named it `selfie.jpg`.
-Since I speculated that MediaPipe will not work in such a scenario (More than 1,000 faces in one photo), I cropped two different versions: one with less than 100 faces (`selfie-small.jpg`) and one with only 3 big faces (`selfie-3.jpg`).
+Since I speculated that MediaPipe does not work in such a scenario (More than 1,000 faces in one photo), I cropped two different versions: one with less than 100 faces (`selfie-small.jpg`) and one with only 3 big faces (`selfie-3.jpg`).

 <div class="row">
   <div class="column">